 More About the Affordable Care Act and Preventive Care

-All plans starting January 1, 2014 or later will feature these no-out-of-pocket preventive health exams.
+All plans starting January 1, 2014 or later feature these no-out-of-pocket preventive health exams.

-According to the Department of Health and Human Services, more than 54 million Americans have received no-out-pocket care already.
-That is incredible for a law that is not fully implanted.
+According to the Department of Health and Human Services, more than 54 million Americans have received no-out-pocket care by 2014.

 Obamacare Free Preventive Care